liufengyun/stoic/README.md

 as well as conceptual possibilities of *capability-based systems*.

 A main trait of the calculi under study is the introduction of _stoic functions_.
-Compare to normal functions which can capture anything from the environment, _stoic functions_ don't capture capabilities or _non-stoic functions_.
+Compared to normal functions which can capture anything from the environment, _stoic functions_ don't capture capabilities or _non-stoic functions_ from the environment.
+In this sense, they are capbility-disciplined.

 There are two major applications of the calculus: